Tropical Storm Isaias Expected To Make Landfall As A Hurricane In Carolinas

 The National Hurricane Center is warning residents of the Carolinas to brace for the effects of Tropical Storm Isaias, which is expected to make landfall as a hurricane in northeastern South Carolina and southern North Carolina by Monday evening.

-The storm is expected to linger in North Carolina on Monday, traveling inland through the night, before swirling up the Mid-Atlantic coast and into the northeastern United States Tuesday night.
+The storm is expected to linger in North Carolina on Monday, traveling inland through the night before swirling up the Mid-Atlantic coast and into the northeastern United States on Tuesday night.

 "Heavy rainfall from Isaias will result in flash and urban flooding, some of which may be significant in the eastern Carolinas and the mid-Atlantic, through Tuesday night near the path of Isaias up the East Coast of the United States.
-Widespread minor to moderate river flooding is possible across portions of the Carolinas and the mid-Atlantic," the Hurricane Center said in its 2 p.m.
+Widespread minor to moderate river flooding is possible across portions of the Carolinas and the mid-Atlantic," the National Hurricane Center said in its 2 p.m.
 ET storm update.

 The center warned that tornadoes are also possible over the coastal Carolinas through Tuesday evening and through eastern Virginia and New England on Tuesday as well.